ScottMGustafson/covid19/README.md

 We also see in aggregate over 400 realizations the infection/recovery/dead curves along with one-sigma confidence intervals.

 ![aggregate_png](https://github.com/scottmgustafson/covid19/raw/master/assets/covid19_sim.png)
+Keep in mind, however, that **the parameters used to generate these views were arbitrarily chosen to produce pretty views** so please, don't trust this to have any bearing on reality!

 ## Getting Started
 Set your parameters as desired.
 These parameters were used to generate the above views.